Just imagine being able to write a 2000-word perfect blog in 2 hours.

 If you want to make a living as a digital marketer, then you’ve got to recognize that taking responsibility is the key.
 You can’t make excuses and money at the same time.

 No question, creating high-quality content takes time.
-But, if you can write from within, you can dramatically cut the time required to complete a 2000-word article.
+But, if you can write a blog post from within, you can dramatically cut the time required to complete a 2000-word article.

 Marie says that if you want to change anything – including writing an article that will help others – ask yourself, “what story am I telling myself?”
 If your story is that you “can’t write,” you won’t write.
 It’s as simple as that.